STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/README.md

 ---------------------------------------------------------------------

 My name is Martin Keung and I am a student in the graduate program of [Neuroscience](https://neuroscience.centreforbrainhealth.ca/) at the University of British Columbia under the supervision of [Dr. Brian Kwon](https://icord.org/researchers/dr-brian-kwon/).
-In my spare time, I enjoy playing badminton and I also like to play the piano :musical note:.
+In my spare time, I enjoy playing badminton and I also like to play the piano :musical_note:.
 I also have a food instagram page that I share with my girlfriend.
-If you need ideas for places to eat, please consider following us @vancvrbites on Instagram.
+If you need ideas for places to eat, please consider following us @vancvrbites on Instagram :sushi:.